ali-reactnd/reactnd-mobile-flashcards/README.md

 ![Take quiz](./screenshots/quiz.png)

+## Known Issues

+### Navigating with `react-native-navigation`

+To reproduce the error:

+1. Open the App
+2. Press "Add Deck" (you will be taken to "Add Deck" view)
+3. Write a title and press "SUBMIT" (you will taken to "Individual Deck" view)
+4. Press on "<-" icon on top left of the screen in the navigator header.

+* Erroneous behaviour: you will be taken back to the "Add Deck" view
+* Expected behaviour: you should have been taken back to the "Deck List" view.

 ## Contributing

 This is my submission for the final assessment project for Udacity's React Native course, developed by [React Training](https://reacttraining.com).